DjangoGirls/tutorial/domain/README.md

 Click Add button and Save changes at the bottom.

-It can take up to couple of hours for your domain to start working.
+It can take up to couple of hours for your domain to start working, so be patient!

 ## Configure domain in Heroku